I need human help to enter verification code (office hours only)

 At Beth El we seek to provide many different ways to access Jewish practices and community.
 Whether you are joining us in person or on Zoom, your presence and participation elevate our communal observance of this sacred season.
 We welcome your presence, your voice and your exploration as part of our community at Beth El’s High Holy Days.
 A full schedule of our High Holy Day services and programs is available here.

 There are many opportunities to volunteer: ushering, participating in Torah services, sounding the shofar, offering an English reading during a service, and more.
-Please consider supporting our community by clicking here to express your interest in serving as a volunteer.
+Please consider supporting our community as a volunteer by clicking here to express your interest in serving as a volunteer.

 All Beth El services include English and Hebrew, combining honored historical prayers with inspiring modern texts.
 Our machzor includes English transliteration of all Hebrew prayers along with translations and alternative readings.
-Rabbi Rebekah Stern, Rabbi Ira Rosenberg and Cantor Elaya Jenkins-Adelberg officiate at all services, assisted by congregational volunteers.
+Rabbi Rebekah Stern, Rabbi Efrat Rotem, Rabbi Ira Rosenberg and Cantor Elaya Jenkins-Adelberg officiate our services, assisted by congregational volunteers.

 Our Machzor: Mishkan HaNefesh